seaflop/assistive-reader/README.md

 python ./src/main.py -i "pathtoyourimagehere.jpg"
 ```

 The script will play a "ding" noise when it is ready to run.
-This may take some time, especially on the first run as all the models will have to be downloaded first.
+This may take some time, especially on the first run, as all the models will have to be downloaded first.

 Press Space to start the script.